 Up until the late 20th century, electricity service in the United States was provided by electric utilities that had been granted exclusive franchises for specific service areas.
-Under this regulatory structure, an electric utility was granted an exclusive franchise by the state to provide service at rates that were then regulated at the state level by a utility commission.
-When Congress passed the Federal Power Act in 1935, regulatory authority over electric service was divided between the federal government and the states, with the federal government responsible for regulating the interstate transmission of electricity and the wholesale purchase and delivery of electricity, while states retained authority to regulate retail sales of electricity within their respective states.
-Under this system of regulation, commonly referred to as the "regulatory compact," public interests in reliability and affordability with regard to electricity service were balanced with ensuring a reasonable return on investment for the electric utility, including the recovery of costs deemed to be "prudent and reasonable."
-The utility was most often "vertically integrated," meaning that the generation, transmission, and distribution of electric power were all performed by the same entity.
-Nevada currently retains the "vertically integrated" model, as explained by the Public Utilities Commission of Nevada (PUCN).3 Further elaborating on "what the current retail electric service looks like in Nevada," the PUCN defined "vertically integrated" as referring to "a utility that owns all levels of the supply chain: generation, transmission, and distribution," further explaining that in Nevada, "a utility is given a monopoly over electric service in a specific area," and "the utility's obligation to serve demand in a defined service territory at regulated rates comes with the monopoly."4
+Under this regulatory structure, an electric utility was granted an exclusive franchise to provide service at rates that were regulated at the state level by a utility commission.1 When Congress passed the Federal Power Act in 1935, regulatory authority over electric service was divided between the federal government and the states, with the federal government responsible for regulating the interstate transmission of electricity and the wholesale purchase and delivery of electricity, while states retained authority to regulate retail sales of electricity.
+Under this system of regulation, commonly referred to as the "regulatory compact", public interests in reliability and affordability with regard to electricity service were balanced with ensuring a reasonable return on investment for the electric utility, including the recovery of costs deemed to be "prudent and reasonable".
+The utility was most often "vertically integrated," meaning that the generation, transmission, and distribution of electric power were all performed by the same entity.2 Nevada eurrently retains the "vertically integrated" model, as explained by the Public Utilities Commission of Nevada (PUCN).3 In describing "what the current retail electric service looks like in Nevada," the PUCN defined "vertically integrated" as referring to "a utility that owns all levels of the supply chain: generation, transmission, and distribution," further explaining that in Nevada, "a utility is given a monopoly over electric service in a specific area," and "the utility's obligation to serve demand in a defined service territory at regulated rates comes with the monopoly."4

-During the 1990s, a number of states began efforts to modify or restructure the traditional system of regulating vertically integrated electric utilities, and transitioned from the "regulatory compact" model to market-based, competitive models.
+During the 1990s, a number of states began efforts to modify or restructure the traditional system of regulating vertically integrated electric utilities, and transitioned from the "regulatory compact" model to marketbased, competitive models.
 A number of factors contributed to this regulatory shift.
-Among these factors were the lessons from deregulation of other national industries, including the airline, trucking, railroad, and telecommunications industries.
-Other factors, both political and economic, including high retail electricity rates, low natural gas prices, and the development of new technologies with the potential for reducing electricity prices
+Among these factors were the lessons from deregulation of other national industries, including the airline, trucking, railroad, and telecommunications industries, as well as other factors, both political5 and economic, including high retail electricity rates, low natural gas prices, and the development of new technologies with the potential for reducing electricity prices.6 By the middle of the decade, a movement toward restructuring electricity markets had generated momentum

-&lt;sup>1 For a more detailed discussion of the history of the electric industry in the United States, see generally Nevada Legislative Counsel Bureau, Bulletin No. 97-11, Competition in the Generation, Sale, and Transmission of Electric Energy at 3-12 (1997).

-&lt;sup>2 Jeff Lien, U.S. Department of Justice Economic Analysis Group Antitrust Division, Electricity Restructuring: What has Worked, What has Not, and What is Next at 2 (2008).
+1 For a more detailed discussion of the history of the electric industry in the United States, see generally Nevada Legislative Counsel Bureau, Bulletin No. 97-11, Competition in the Generation, Sale, and Transmission of Electric Energy at 3-12 (1997).
+2 Jeff Lien, U.S. Department of Justice Economic Analysis Group Antitrust Division, Electricity Restructuring: What has worked, what has not, and what is next at 2 (2008).

-&lt;sup>3 See PUCN Energy 101: Presentation to the Governor's Committee on Energy Choice, Presentation by PUCN to the Governor's Committee on Energy Choice at 6-7 (April 26, 2017).
+3 See PUCN Presentation to the Governor's Committee on Energy Choice, Presentation by PUCN to the Governor's Committee on Energy Choice at 6-7 (April 26, 2017).

-&lt;sup>4 Id.
-See also, generally, Committee Meeting Minutes and Public Comments at 4 (April 26, 2017).
+4 Id.
+See also, generally, Meeting Minutes and Public Comments at 4 (April 26, 2017).

-&lt;sup>5 Matthew H. Brown & Richard P. Sedano, Nat'l Council on Elec.
+5 Matthew H. Brown & Richard P. Sedano, Nat'l Council on Elec.
 Policy, A Comprehensive View of U.S. Electric Restructuring with Policy Options for the Future at vii (2003).